raulpuric/echoyumi/README.md

 ```

-To run the Django server locally and access the server externally, run the main script from any directory:
+To run the Django server locally and access the server externally, run the main script:
 ```bash
 ./main
 ```